 What Expenses Can E-Workers Claim?

-If your employer does not compensate you, you can claim back 10% of your power and heating expenses, as well as 30% of your broadband bills.
+If your employer does not compensate you, you can claim back 30% of your lighting and heating expenses, as well as 30% of your broadband bills.

 Rather than claiming against the overall annual value of these utility costs, your claim must be proportionate to the number of days you worked from home.